 Your connections also need to be strategic and valuable.
 If you connect with strangers just to grow your numbers, you will have an unhealthy network.
 The original premise behind LinkedIn was to be able to reach out to anyone in your connections to ask for help and in return give help.
 It is hard to ask to be recommended for a job if you don’t know your connections.

-How to determine how much to put in your LinkedIn profile
+How to determine how what to put in your LinkedIn profile

 By writing your resume first and making sure you fill your resume with resume stories illustrating your success in each role, you can repurpose your content to LinkedIn.